Russians all over the country was diving into the frozen water on Jan. 19. Source: AP

 Outside, the people continue to dive in the water, and those with families come again.
 Because of the cold, quite a few cameras switch off.

-There are also two Italians working in Moscow, who have decided to experience the thrill of Iordan.
+There are also two Italians working in Moscow, who have decided to experience the thrill of Jordan.
 “I cannot feel my feet,” says Federico Fanti after bathing.

 "It really is not as terrible as it sounds," adds Mark Minoretti, rubbing his hands trying to warm them up.
 “You feel really cold when you are undressed.
 Then, as you come into the water, the feeling is almost pleasant.
 In fact, I went in twice.
 When we came back to the tent, after the swim, the Russians complimented us and offered us tea to warm ourselves up."